 Don’t use a garbage disposal as a trash can.
-Stringy vegetables, e.g., asparagus and celery, large bones, and pasta cause problems.
+Stringy vegetables, such as celery, large bones, and pasta cause problems.

-Toilets are only for waste and toilet tissue, don’t put swabs, dental floss, feminine products or any sort of wipe down the toilet—even if they say they’re flushable, they aren’t.
+Toilets are only for waste and toilet tissue, so don’t put swabs, dental floss, feminine hygiene products, or any sort of wipe down the toilet—even if they say they’re flushable.

-When you’re storing anything below ground level, make sure everything is at least an inch or two off the ground.
-Store cardboard boxes on top of 2x4s rather than directly on the floor to minimize the chances of the contents being ruined if water comes in.
+When you’re storing anything in a basement, make sure everything is at least an inch or two off the ground.
+It’s a good idea to store cardboard boxes on top of 2x4s rather than directly on the floor to minimize the chances of the contents being ruined if water comes in.

 Lastly, don’t forget to call your plumber and inform them that you moved so they can update their records.